alexandrucanavoiu/UltraOrienteeringPrinter/README.md

 8. DC 2,1mm DC SOCKET WITH PIPE ( <a href="https://www.ultra-orienteering.drumetiimontane.ro/download/imagini/PRIZA-DC-2-1-MM-5-5-MM-PANOU.jpg">see the image</a> )
 9. SWITCH 1x16A ON-OFF ( <a href="https://www.ultra-orienteering.drumetiimontane.ro/download/imagini/INTRERUPATOR-1X16A-ON-OFF.jpg">see the image</a> )

-It is loosely based on popular orienteering systems, and it's best used for orienteering, trekking, and other sports in which timing on several controls are needed.
+It is based on popular orienteering systems, and it's best used for orienteering, trekking, and other sports in which timing on several controls are needed.

 ### Printer Scheme